Frequency-modulated enhancement of microwave resonator sensing

 SAWs are mechanical oscillations confined to the surface of crystals, extending about one wavelength below the surface.
 On piezoelectric materials, SAWs can be generated using interdigitated transducers (IDTs), which convert electrical signals to mechanical waves.
 SAW devices, operated in the MHz-GHz range, are highly sensitive to changes in surface conditions, including pressure, temperature, and chemical species, enabling a wide range of sensing applications.
 Their fast response time, high sensitivity, non-contact operation, compact design, and low power consumption, further enhance their utility in both commercial and research applications~\cite{Morgan2007}.
 These characteristics have led to their widespread use in biosensing~\cite{huang2021surface,baumgartner2023recent,lange2008surface,fourati2023applications,pohanka2018overview,mujahid2019overview,hartz2020lateral,naranda2022practical,baumgartner2023recent,skladal2024piezoelectric}, chemical sensing~\cite{gomes2001application,kuchmenko2019perspective,li2023advances}, environmental monitoring~\cite{galipeau1991study,he2013high,wang2015surface,memon2022surface}, and industrial process control~\cite{aslam2023advances}.
-Additionally, their capacitive coupling and small footprint also make SAW devices exciting for hybrid quantum technologies, where they have been integrated with superconducting qubits~\cite{gustafsson2014propagating,manenti2017circuit,satzinger2018quantum,Moores2018,bienfait2019phonon,dumur2021quantum,andersson2019non,kitzman2023quantum,Undershute2025} and semiconductor-based hybrid quantum systems~\cite{Hermelin2011,Schuetz2015,Kuzyk2018,Barnes2000,Delsing2019,Byeon2021}.
+Additionally, their ability to be either capacitively or inductively coupled along with their intrinsically small spatial footprint also make SAW devices exciting for hybrid quantum technologies, where they have been integrated with superconducting qubits~\cite{manenti2017circuit, satzinger2018quantum,Moores2018,kitzman2023phononic, Undershute2025, andersson2019non}, semiconductor based quantum systems~\cite{Delsing2019} like quantum dots\cite{gell2008modulation,kataoka2007single,patel2024surface}, and solid state defect centers~\cite{Schuetz2015,whiteley2019spin}.
+Such piezoelectric coupling enables phonon-mediated quantum state transfer~\cite{mcneil2011demand, Hermelin2011,bertrand2016fast, Barnes2000, Byeon2021}, mechanically assisted quantum information processing~\cite{gustafsson2014propagating,dumur2021quantum,bienfait2019phonon}, and coherent microwave-to-optical transduction~\cite{Shumeiko2016}.
+Beyond information processing, SAW resonators may serve as quantum-enhanced sensors capable of detecting excitations within coupled qubit–phonon systems~\cite{kitzman2023quantum2,cleland2024studying}.
 As SAW-based quantum devices are anticipated to play a role in advancing next-generation quantum technologies and sensors continued improvements in resonator design, modeling, and real-time measurement techniques will further enhance their capabilities.

 In this paper, we present PDH measurement of a SAW-based microwave resonator.
 We measure the amplitude and phase of the resonator transfer function and the PDH signal across the spectrum of the multi-mode SAW resonator, characterizing its resonances.
 We show that PDH is able to sensitively detect the effects of spurious resonator modes, which is a challenge for conventional techniques.
 PDH can also suppress the response to these spurious acoustic modes via a careful choice of the excitation signal.
 We show that PDH outperforms PLL by effectively suppressing parasitic influences in the measurement of the resonator frequency.
 PDH achieves a better Allan deviation, revealing that the resonator frequency is intrinsically more stable than a PLL indicates.